jannisteunissen/benchmarks_game/README.md

-# benchmarks_game
+# Benchmarks game

-My attempts for the language benchmark game
+My attempts for the language benchmark game, see http://benchmarksgame.alioth.debian.org/